 Returning to the Lodge and Bridgette decided to sit in the sun with a cold drink and I naturally went birding.
 If I’m awake I’m birding when I’m on holiday, and if I’m asleep I’m probably dreaming about the next bird.

 I wandered around the grounds, a mixture of river’s edge forest, scrub and man-made perches.
-I added three lifers in the hour I was gone.
-The lovely ASHY FLYCATCHER, a COLLARED PALM THRUSH and a preening WHITE-BROWED COUCAL.
+I added four lifers in the hour I was gone.
+The lovely ASHY FLYCATCHER, two HARTLAUB’S BABBLERS, a COLLARED PALM THRUSH and a preening WHITE-BROWED COUCAL.

 I also saw two large Water Monitors, two female Bushbucks and a Smith’s Bush Squirrel.
-I added African Darter, Bearded Woodpecker, Village Weaver and a Brown-hooded Kingfisher to the holiday list.
+I added African Darter, Cardinal Woodpecker, Village Weaver and a Brown-hooded Kingfisher to the holiday list.

 I joined Bridgette for an al fresco lunch by the boat dock and we in turn were joined by two impressive Schalow’s Turacos, a lunchtime bonus.

 We gathered up our gear and went to join the queue for the afternoon boat trip out onto the Chobe River.
 I wandered off a short way and looked over the river wall and immediately found a large OLIVE WHIP SNAKE (Psammophis mossambicus) basking in the sun.
 Everybody came to look except Bridgette, she went in the opposite direction, my assurances that it wasn’t poisonous falling on deaf ears.

 The boat trip was phenomenal, getting us up close and personal with Elephants, Hippos and birds, and lasted from early afternoon until sunset.